mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   The air had picked up and become colder than before.
 Kip considered telling Casra about the obstruction of Ara, and the oncoming ice age.
 He had been keeping it a secret from these people for so long, but he could never find a good time to bring it up - it would only get in the way. *Mel...
 What ire does your day bring?
 Will you take me back?*

-  Linyu emerged with a wooden box and a handful of bright blue sea plants - a color exactly matching the glowing lines the Shadesteaders marked themselves with.
-The box was no longer than hae forearm with a small wooden disc in the middle.
-They seemed plain and rather ordinary - not the huge metal monstrosities he had imagined them to be.
-Thi handed the box to Kip and then went to hae mother to spread the plants all around the tree.
+  Linyu emerged with a small circular trinket and a handful of bright blue sea plants - a color exactly matching the glowing lines the Shadesteaders marked themselves with.
+The trinket was a ring of coiled copper with a few beads attached to it and a another smaller coil with a large bead in the middle of it.
+It smaller than he imagined - not the huge metal monstrosities he had imagined them to be.
+Thi handed the listener to Kip and then went to hae mother to spread the plants all around the tree.

   "That must be where the lines-"

   "Yep," Linyu butted in.
 He seemed amused that he could predict this foreigner's thoughts.

   Thi left an area clear where Casra had cleared away the leaves and opened another door to a trench in the ground, far too shallow to live in.
-From it they produced another wooden box slightly large than the other, with a crank on the side.
+From it they produced a wooden box slightly large than their torsos, with a crank on the side.

   "What's that crank for?" he asked.